 - Upon recommendation of the Building Grounds Committee, the directors of the Board of Directors may issue a building permit.
-This permit is required before any structure, as more particularly described in Article VII, Section 3 of the bylaws, can be placed or constructed on any Members’ lot.
+This permit is required before any structure, as more particularly described in Article VII, section 3 of the bylaws, can be placed, or constructed on any Members’ lot.
 In addition to this permit, a member must first acquire a Building Permit from the Raleigh County Code Enforcement Department.
 The issuance of a permit by the County Code Enforcement Department does not assure the issuance of a permit by the FTLA Board of Directors; however, the County permit must accompany the application to the FTLA Board.

 There will be no exceptions for any member or his or her contractors to the requirements of these rules and regulations.

-- Requests for permits must be submitted to the Building & Grounds Committee at least (2) weeks before the monthly meeting of the Board of Directors.
+- Requests for permits should be submitted to the Building & Grounds Committee at least (2) weeks before the monthly meeting of the Board of Directors.
 If requests are not received two weeks prior to a Board Meeting, the request may not be considered until the subsequent Board Meeting.
-A member must be in good standing and current with all dues, assessments, and all other amounts owed by that member to the Association before the Board of Directors will consider the application of any member for a building permit.
+A member must be in good standing and current with dues, assessments, and other amounts owed by that member to the Association before the Board of Directors will consider the application of any member for a building permit.

 - No structure other than a waterfront wall shall be built within 10 feet of the side, or 30 feet of the rear lot line.
 This distance shall be measured from the furthest protrusion of the structure (i.e., the point of the structure nearest the lake) rather than the face of the exterior wall.
 The rear lot line is defined as the property line of any lot nearest the perimeter road, also known as Flat Top Lake Road.
 The primary residence shall not be constructed within 30 feet of the normal pool shoreline.
-(Amended 1/4/11)

-- Properly addressing structural issues and compliance with all building codes, including all applicable Raleigh County Building Codes is the responsibility of the member.
+- Properly addressing structural issues and compliance with applicable building codes, including applicable Raleigh County Building Codes is the responsibility of the member.
 Neither the Flat Top Lake Association, Inc., Board of Directors nor any of its committees, or members of such committees, or its employees shall be in any way responsible for any claims for damages or injuries of any kind to persons or property arising from the failure of any member/ lot owner to comply with the requirements of these rules or negligent design or construction practices.